bennington and the world

 Free piles are not permitted in any of the houses

 .
 If you leave items in common areas over the last week of term it will be considered trash, and it will be removed to ensure that common areas remain clean.

 Houses will be charged for removal of excess trash.

-in North Bennington accepts donations of household items in good condition, in addition to shoes, jeans, bedding, jackets, and nonperishable food items.
+, located at 250 North Street in Bennington, accepts donations of household items in good condition, any clothing (no undergarments), bedding, jackets, and nonperishable food items.